zeeshannisar/maximising-kidney-glomeruli-segmentation-using-limited-labels/README.md

 **Training Scripts:**

-Once dataset is prepared, use the following scripts for pre-training:
+Once the dataset has been prepared as described above, use the following scripts for pre-training:

 > - **SimCLR:** ./train_simclr.sh (pre_training/ssl/simclr/slurm)
 > - **BYOL:** ./train_byol.sh (pre_training/ssl/byol/slurm)